NEW ALBUM OUT NOW!!!

 An extraordinarily itinerant journey from small Texas desert town to New York’s indie music scene…

-…informs Mosley’s sound, which popmatters.com described as, “…no more country than R&B, no more folk than rock.”
+…informs Mosley’s sound, which PopMatters described as, “…no more country than R&B, no more folk than rock.”

 Nomadic beginnings prepared Mosley for years of constant touring following the release of his debut album, Light & Blood—which NeuFutur Magazine commended as “a heart-felt masterpiece”.
-The veteran road warrior has more than 2000 headlining dates under his belt, and has opened for notable international artists Cedric Burnside, Trombone Shorty, Ivan Neville’s Dumpstaphunk, George Porter, Jr., Jackie Greene, Kaki King, and The Blind Boys of Alabama, among others.
+The veteran road warrior has more than 2000 headlining dates under his belt and has opened for notable international artists Cedric Burnside, Trombone Shorty, Ivan Neville’s Dumpstaphunk, George Porter, Jr., The Blind Boys of Alabama, Patterson Hood (Drive-By Truckers), Kelly Joe Phelps, Jackie Greene, and Kaki King, among others.

-Since moving to Australia a few years ago, Mosley has shared the stage with prominent Aussie artists Ian Moss, Tex Perkins, The Pierce Brothers, Hussy Hicks, Minnie Marks, Kallidad, Blue Shaddy, et al. Now building touring momentum down under, Mosley has been a standout at the Nukara Music Festival, and played to capacity crowds at the Blues at Bridgetown Festival.
+Now living in Melbourne, Mosley has shared the stage with or supported prominent Aussie artists Ian Moss, Tex Perkins, The Pierce Brothers, Hussy Hicks, Minnie Marks, Kallidad, Blue Shaddy, et al. Continuing to build touring momentum down under, Mosley has been a standout at the Nukara Music Festival and played to capacity crowds at the Blues at Bridgetown Festival.

 “The blues is one of those genres that can easily become a paint-by-numbers kind of game, plugging in the required elements where they’re supposed to go.
 Bret Mosley takes the paintbrush and breaks it in two, creating something with the jagged edges that’s more authentically blues than most of what passes for the real thing these days…”